quiet the power of introverts in a world that cannot stop talking

 Source: Quiet: The Power of Introverts in a World That Can’t Stop Talking

-Then C19 came, and even though, as part of the team effort, we saved 99% to 100% of our vulnerable geriatric patients prior to the jabs, those who want to believe the only way to live is to be jabbed have called me and others who support the same point of view as I do, “fake nurses.”
+Then C19 came, and even though, as part of the team effort, we saved 99% to 100% of our vulnerable geriatric patients before the jabs, those who want to believe the only way to live is to be jabbed have called me and others who support the same point of view as I do, “fake nurses.”

 Over the years, I’ve had pro-abortion proponents tell me I cannot be a nurse because I believe in the medical science that supports life starts at conception.
 The latest, most interesting comment (not initially directed towards me specifically) was made on social media where the person stated, “With all due respect, if the nurse is an , he/she does not belong working in Hospice.